This post may contain affiliate links. Please see my disclosure policy for details.

 How to travel around Kandy

-Now, if you’re not familiar with a rickshaw, it’s a 3 wheeled vehicle which is almost like a suped up motorcycle with a box on top to sit on!
+Now, if you’re not familiar with a rickshaw, it’s a 3 wheeled vehicle which is almost like a suped-up a motorcycle with a box on top to sit on!

 A lot of rickshaw drivers will try and make you get a packaged day tour with them, but I wouldn’t recommend these.